LiTrans/BSMD/use_cases/simulated_annealing/README.md

 The experiment follows the next steps:
-1. The master node use the BSMD (Iroha) to send the beta parameters to the slave nodes.
+1. The chief node use the BSMD (Iroha) to send the beta parameters to the worker nodes.
-2. The slave node get the beta parameters from the BSMD and run the model using his personal observations (e.g. the personal observations of slave 1 are in the [data_one.csv](data_one.csv) file)
+2. The worker node get the beta parameters from the BSMD and run the model using his personal observations (e.g. the personal observations of worker 1 are in the [worker1.csv](data/worker1.csv) file)
-3. The slave nodes use the BSMD to send the results of the model
+3. The worker nodes use the BSMD to send the results of the model
 4. Master node collect all results from the BSMD and start the annealing process.
-In this process master and slaves will share beta parameters and model results
+In this process chief and workers will share beta parameters and model results
-5. Once the annealing process finish the master node will have the result of the _loglikehood_ method
+5. Once the annealing process finish the chief node will have the result of the _loglikehood_ method

 ## Setup